 It exists all around us.
 If you wish to see it, simply read the latest article of your mainstream Christian publication, or listen to its biggest voices take to radio or television.
 Hear them tout the Covid vaccine gospel, stating that “Jesus would advocate” for them, that they are a “gift from God,” and even that the aborted children used in the creation and/or testing of the vaccines are comparable to Jesus giving his life for the world.
 Learn how they have opened their doors as vaccination centers and rallied members to go out into their communities, not proselytizing for Jesus but seeking souls for the likes of Anthony Fauci and Bill Gates.
 Watch them partner with secular groups to desecrate one of the world’s most famous statues of Jesus, projecting upon it the words “Vaccine Saves” rather than “Jesus Saves.”
 Observe their outer mask that says nothing of Christ but simply reads, “vaccinated.”
 At the same time, they condemn the “conspiracy theorists” who raise serious concerns about the origins of the virus, our possible role with it, how it has been reported, and what agenda may really be pushing the narrative.

-[All this, as deaths and injuries from the injections are proving to be a serious problem.
+[All this, as deaths and injuries from the injections have already proven to be historically devastating.
 The issues with reporting the cases and deaths have been known from the onset, and the overall story has never added up.
 I discuss these things throughout this blog, especially within its endnotes.
 Please check this out, you will find it interesting]

 Watch them unabashedly support the abomination of God’s marriage covenant.
 See them ignore the many who were murdered, maimed, or financially destroyed by the “peaceful protests” of 2020, while echoing false narratives about events that literally pale in comparison.
 Watch them blissfully ignore the incalculable death and despair brought about by the lockdown measures our governments have thrust upon the world.
 So long as we “crush the virus”—and the lockdowns have done no such thing—the collateral damage is irrelevant.
 Observe them as they promote globalist health agendas and a one world religion.
 Read their scientific doctrines about how God’s glorious act of creating humanity was accomplished through evolutionary processes that neither directly involve God nor could even have anticipated our existence.